Minimax Confidence Intervals for the Sliced Wasserstein Distance: Asymptotic Confidence Intervals

 \end{itemize} Assumption (C) originates from strong approximation theorems for the empirical quantile process \citep{csorgo1978}, and entails that $P$ and $Q$ have differentiable densities, whose supports are intervals.
-Under the weaker assumption that $P$ and $Q$ merely admit densities with respect to the Lebesgue measure supported on an interval, and still retaining the assumption that $P \neq Q$, \cite{freitag2003, freitag2007, freitag2005} prove the consistency of the bootstrap in estimating the distribution of $W_2^2(P_n, Q_m)$.
+Under the weaker assumption that $P$ and $Q$ merely admit continuous and positive densities on the real line, and still retaining the assumption that $P \neq Q$, \cite{freitag2003, freitag2005, freitag2007} prove the consistency of the bootstrap in estimating the distribution of $W_{2,\delta}^2(P_n, Q_m)$ in the one-dimensional case.

 The Wasserstein distance is well-defined between any pairs of (possibly mutually singular) distributions with sufficient moments, unlike other classical metrics between probability distributions such as the Hellinger and $L^r$ metrics.
 Indeed, this feature of the Wasserstein distance is a primary motivation for its use in statistical applications.
 Smoothness assumptions such as (C) are therefore prohibitive in inferential problems for the Wasserstein distance, and motivated our development of assumption-light confidence intervals in the previous section.
-Nevertheless, when a smoothness assumption such as (C) happens to hold, asymptotic confidence intervals based on limit laws such as \eqref{eq::munk_czado}, or those based on the bootstrap, may have shorter length than those described in Section \ref{sec::cis}.
+Nevertheless, when a smoothness assumption such as (C) happens to hold, asymptotic confidence intervals based on limit laws such as those of \cite{munk1998} above, or those based on the bootstrap, may have shorter length than those described in Section \ref{sec::cis}.

-In what follows, our goal is to combine the strengths of the bootstrap with those of our finite-sample intervals.
-We start by proving in Section \ref{sec::bootstrap} that, when $P \neq Q$ admit absolutely continuous projections, the bootstrap is valid in estimating the distribution of $\sw_{r,\delta}(P_n,Q_m)$ for all $r> 1$, thereby generalizing the results of \cite{freitag2003, freitag2007, freitag2005} from the case $d=1$ and $r=2$.
-In particular, we weaken their assumptions by showing that the connectedness of the supports of $P,Q$ with respect to the Lebesgue measure is not necessary for the validity of the bootstrap.
-In Section~\ref{sec::hybrid}, we then define an assumption-light hybrid confidence interval based on the bootstrap and on the intervals of Section~\ref{sec::cis}.
+We show in Section~\ref{sec::bootstrap} that under some regularity conditions, the bootstrap is valid in estimating the distribution of $\sw_{r,\delta}(P_n,Q_m)$ for all $r> 1$, thereby generalizing the results of \cite{freitag2003, freitag2005, freitag2007} from the case $d=1$ and $r=2$.
+We then illustrate in Section~\ref{sec::hybrid}, how the strengths of bootstrap can be combined with those of the finite-sample confidence intervals of Section~\ref{sec::cis}.